 As Singapore continues to urbanise, the growing infrastructure will put increasing pressure on the established green cover.
+This, coupled with climate change a pressure on the established green cover.
 This, coupled with climate change and more extreme weather conditions, will result in higher urban temperatures and increased risks of localised flooding events.
 Therefore, the city needs to be developed in a way that continues to provide a high-quality living environment for Singaporeans, while ensuring that Singapore remains a distinctive global city that instils pride in our people, continue to be competitive, attract talent, investment and visitors.